HackYourFutureBelgium/home/curriculum/core/separation-of-concerns.md

-# Separation of Concerns - 2 wk
+# Separation of Concerns

-> 2 weeks.
+> 3 weeks.
 Find the Module repository [right here](https://github.com/HackYourFutureBelgium/separation-of-concerns/)

 Before hacking your way into more and more ambitious projects, take some time to understand Separation of Concerns: What's happening behind the screen is even more important than what the user sees!